 Now you need to edit the SCM Config file, so click the button labelled Edit SCM Config to open the SCM Configuration window.
-Here, we are going to change and modify settings and options to make sure it all works with Mercurial, starting with the SCM Commands list.
+Here, we are going to change and modify settings and options to make sure it all works with GIT, starting with the SCM Commands list.
 It should be set up as follows:

 (Whereas commit under SVN will store your changes on the server, Git does not - instead it stores them in your local repository, and you have to separately "push" them to the remote repository on the server, which is done in the post-commit)